AnnaGerber/little-bits-js/README.md

 1. [Press](./press/instructions.md) Respond to button presses
 1. [Sweep](./sweep/instructions.md) Sweep a servo back and forth
 1. [Turn](./turn/instructions.md) Turn a servo to specific positions
+1. [Draw](./draw/instructions.md) Use dimmers to draw like an Etch-a-sketch.

 ### Bits you'll need